 - Documenting patient information from tests and analysis into office-specific software systems

 Job Growth, Salary, and Related Fields

+The median annual income for a medical laboratory science technician is $52,280 with the top 10% earning $85,160 a year while the bottom ten percent earn nearly forty-two thousand dollars a year.
 The job growth in the greater Clinical Laboratory Science and Medical Technology domain are well above average.
-For example, the rate of job growth for clinical laboratory scientist is expected to rise 16% through 2024 and biomedical engineers an amazing 23% growth rate is expected during the same period.
+In fact, the rate of job growth for a clinical laboratory scientist is expected to rise 16% in the coming decade which is more than twice the national average.
 Given the broad nature of the Clinical Laboratory Science and Medical Technology degree, compensation after graduation can vary greatly from career field to career field given prior experience and geographic location.
 Related fields include teaching, research, genomics, immunology, medical scientist, and microbiology.

 - Diagnostic and Medical Labs 29,560

 - Colleges and Universities 7,930